NixOS/nixpkgs/doc/languages-frameworks/python.md

 Following rules are desired to be respected:

-* Make sure package builds for all python interpreters.
-Use `disabled` argument to `buildPythonPackage` to set unsupported interpreters.
-* If tests need to be disabled for a package, make sure you leave a comment about reasoning.
-* Packages in `pkgs/top-level/python-packages.nix` are sorted quasi-alphabetically to avoid merge conflicts.
+* Python libraries are supposed to be called from `python-packages.nix` and packaged with `buildPythonPackage`.
+The expression of a library should be in `pkgs/development/python-modules/<name>/default.nix`.
+Libraries in `pkgs/top-level/python-packages.nix` are sorted quasi-alphabetically to avoid merge conflicts.
-* Python libraries are supposed to be in `python-packages.nix` and packaged with `buildPythonPackage`.
-Python applications live outside of `python-packages.nix` and are packaged with `buildPythonApplication`.
+* Python applications live outside of `python-packages.nix` and are packaged with `buildPythonApplication`.
+* Make sure libraries build for all Python interpreters.
+* By default we enable tests.
+Make sure the tests are found and, in the case of libraries, are passing for all interpreters.
+If certain tests fail they can be disabled individually.
+Try to avoid disabling the tests altogether.
+In any case, when you disable tests, leave a comment explaining why.
+* Commit names of Python libraries should include `pythonPackages`, for example `pythonPackages.numpy: 1.11 -> 1.12`.